Quick Wiki

 Greenwood is also a proficient composer.
 He composed the scores for multiple films, including Bodysong (2003), There Will Be Blood (2007), Norwegian Wood (2010), and The Phantom Thread (2017).

-Early Life and Education
+Early Life, Bio and Education

 Jonathan Richard Guy Greenwood, aka Jonny Greenwood, was born on November 5, 1971, in Oxford, Oxfordshire, England.
 He belonged to a middle-class family, and his father served in the Army.
 He grew up with his elder brother Colin, both of whom attended a boys’ school Abingdon School in Oxfordshire.

-Greenwood was enamored with orchestras since his adolescent years and was as well a viola player then.
+Greenwood was enamored with orchestras since his adolescent years and was also a viola player then.
 “Yes, a viola player.
 Our reputation is either that we are people with no personalities or lazy violinists who want an easy way into orchestras.
 All of which is possibly a bit true”, he shared with The Times in 2010.
 Greenwood's viola landed him in the Thames Vale Youth Orchestra, which was a crucial experience for him.

 Greenwood also studied music at A-level.
 “I learned how to harmonize Bach chorales.
 Glad I did, too.
 I’m still using the skills”, he further shared with The Times with Johnny in 2010.
 He was on his way to learning more, having enrolled in a music course at the then Oxford Poly but couldn't complete the course.
 “Three weeks into the program, Radiohead was offered a recording contract.
 That was the end of it”, he explained about his dropout from the University to The Times in 2010.